Table of contents

 This article is a guide for selecting hardware and contains some examples of devices that has been used by us or our customers.
 There are other options that will work just as good as those provided in this article.

-We recommend that you buy and try one or a few units before doing a larger purchase, to make sure the hardware suits your processes and works with the barcodes you intend to scan.
+We recommend that you buy and try one or a few devices before doing a larger purchase, to make sure the hardware suits your processes and works with the barcodes you intend to scan.

 When selecting hardware, you should consider: